ali-arjmandi/ali-arjmandi/README.md

 ###

-<p align="left">My name is Ali Arjmandi, and I'm a passionate Back End developer who loves crafting efficient and innovative solutions.
+<p align="left">I'm an experienced Back End developer who loves crafting efficient and innovative solutions.
 With a strong foundation in coding and problem-solving, I thrive on turning ideas into functional, user-friendly applications.</p>

 ###